How should I pay when traveling in Europe?

 Can I use a digital wallet in Europe?

-You could get the benefits of a credit card without actually carrying one by using a mobile or digital wallet.
-PayPal, Apple Pay® or Google Pay™ are examples of digital wallets that are widely accepted in Europe.
-Depending on the wallet, you may be able to store and access things like credit cards, debit cards and event tickets from devices like your smartphone, smartwatch, computer or tablet.
+You could use a mobile or digital wallet to get the benefits of a credit card without actually carrying one.
+PayPal®, Apple Pay® and Google Pay™ are examples of digital wallets that are widely accepted in Europe.2

 Keep in mind that any potential fees associated with the cards in your digital wallet could still apply.